javitorres/datalakeStudio/README.md

 # Datalake Studio
 Datalake Studio is a very simple Python application to explore datasets using SQL, powered by the incredible DuckDB engine and the fantastic framework Streamlit.
+It also uses the DataProfiler library to get insights about the loaded data.

 You can load files directly from your computer, from a URL, or from an S3 bucket.

 [DatalakeStudioSubs.webm](https://github.com/javitorres/datalakeStudio/assets/4235424/e4396cfb-297a-4ce4-bf8d-f751d0b9dbd0)